EmmanouilSpitaliorakis/hh-tools/README.md

 # Documentation of the HH internal tools website.

-This file will be updates as more tools are created for the company.
+This file will be updated as more tools are created for the company.

 ***

-The first tool that will be create is the Fees Calculator
+The first tool that will be created is the Fees Calculator

 ***